ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 LeakageWaterEvaporated = Leakage \cdot LeakageWaterLossFraction
 $$

 Finally, it must be considered that only a fraction of the domestic water demand is consumed by the households.
-This fraction is the $DomesticConsumptionFraction$, its value varies between 0 and 1 and it is provided as input data.
+This fraction is the $DomesticConsumptiveUseFraction$, its value varies between 0 and 1 and it is provided as input data.

 The total amount of water which leaves the system (and consequently must be subtracted from the water balance) due to domestic water use is then computed as follows:

 $$
-DomesticWaterConsumption = DomesticWaterDemand \cdot DomesticWaterSavingConstant \cdot DomesticConsumptionFraction + LeakageWaterEvaporated
+DomesticWaterConsumptiveUse = DomesticWaterDemand \cdot DomesticWaterSavingConstant \cdot DomesticConsumptiveUseFraction + LeakageWaterEvaporated
 $$